Welcome to The Rover P6 Club

-Launched as the Rover 2000 in 1963, the car created the executive sports saloon sector now populated by cars such as the BMW 3-series.
-The 3500S model of 1971, with the legendary 3.5-litre V8 engine and manual gearbox, propelled performance into the Supercar territory of the day.
-Even by today's standard, the V8 models are fast cars.
+But it wasn't all cautious motoring.
+The legendary 3.5-litre aluminium V8 engine propelled performance into the supercar territory of the day.
+Even by today's standard, the Rover V8 models are fast cars.